 Any Existing Damage?

-But you’d be surprised how many landlords bypass it.
+But you’d be surprised how many landlords bypass walk-throughs.
 Your landlord should give you a move out packet a few weeks before the end of your lease.
-It should include an offer for a pre-walkthrough as a test run for the final walkthrough.
+It should include an offer for an apartment pre-walkthrough as a test run for the final apartment walkthrough.
 It is free and will give you valuable information, so ask for it!

 This will ensure that both you and your landlord are aware of any damages or faults in the property.
 Make sure it’s documented with pictures, and that you have a signed and dated copy of the inspection.